Duke vs. Arizona: Odds, spread, over/under - November 10

 Duke Futures Odds

-- In terms of its odds to win the national championship (+1300), Duke is third-best in the country.
-It is far below that, 129th, according to computer rankings.
+- Duke is third-best in the country in terms of its odds to win the national championship (+1200), much higher than its computer rankings (129th).

-- Based on its moneyline odds, Duke has a 7.1% chance of winning the national championship.
+- The implied probability of Duke winning the national championship, based on its +1200 moneyline odds, is 7.7%.

 Check out all the futures bets available at BetMGM!